Skip to content

 Grand Hôtel du Cap-Ferrat is a palace-classified hotel on the Saint-Jean-Cap-Ferrat peninsula tip, the established benchmark for the palace-tier Riviera wedding style.
 The 6-hectare property combines Heritage Building rooms with three private villas (Villa Rose Pierre, Villa Beauchamp, Villa Clair Soleil) and Les Terrasses suites, accommodating 146 guests across the property.
 Ceremony and reception terraces look out across the Mediterranean, and the in-house catering, dedicated event team, and palace-tier service stack mean every operational detail is managed within a single property.

 Capacity is 200 across multi-space hotel format.
-Nice Côte d'Azur Airport is under 30 minutes by road, making this the most straightforwardly accessible coastal venue in the collection for international guests.
+Nice Côte d'Azur Airport is under 30 minutes by road, making this one of the most accessible coastal estates for international guests.
 Starting at €60,000, the price reflects the palace classification and the irreplaceable peninsula-tip location.

 Why We Love It